sarahcode2112/weather-displayer/README.md

 - Click the "Get forecast" button.
 - View the weather forecast displayed on the screen.

-## How to install, run and test the app locally
+## Install, run and test the app locally

 To install the app, you can run: